50+ Best WordPress Social Media Plugins (2020)

 Trying to target the more professional set?
 A LinkedIn feed might be a good idea.
-The LinkedIn Auto Publish plugin makes it so your latest LinkedIn posts are published automatically on your website in a dedicated widget.
-You can filter items based on categories, post types, and even publish messages from your site directly to LinkedIn, if you wish.
+The WP LinkedIn Auto Publish plugin makes it so your latest LinkedIn posts are published automatically on your website in a dedicated widget.
+You can filter items based on categories, post types, and even publish messages from your site directly to LinkedIn if you wish.

-Plugins That Add Social Sharing Buttons
+Plugins for Adding Social Sharing Buttons

 Another way you should integrate social to ensure you get the most out of each visitor is to add social sharing buttons.
 These most often appear at the top or bottom of posts, or in a floating sidebar of sorts to give visitors a constant reminder to share content they love with their friends and followers.
 Here’s a solid selection of social sharing button plugins worth considering:

-SumoMe offers a whole host of social media plugin tools but its Share plugin is of particular interest here.
+Sumo offers a host of social media plugin tools but its Share plugin is of particular interest here.
 It adds stylish share buttons to your website so visitors can share your content with their followers and friends on the likes of Facebook, Twitter, and Pinterest.
 It’s mobile-optimized and offers “smart” share buttons that automatically optimize based on the page’s content.

 Setting up this plugin is easy.
 With a drag-and-drop interface, these buttons can be up and running wherever you want them very quickly.
-SumoMe Share is free but you can go Pro to add more features.
+Sumo Share is free but you can go Pro to add more features.